 Primary school in Norfolk awarded prestigious arts award

-A primary school in Norfolk has been recognised for a prestigious arts award.
+A primary school in Norfolk has been recognised for a prestigious arts prize.

 Pupils at the Nelson Academy in Downham Market were surprised by the news at a recent trip to see the play Wicked in London's West End.